DavidArmstrong/SAMDTelescopeController/docs/README.md

 to force a clean re-initialization of the system should things just get into a bad state.
 (i.e. Like bad values saved into the EEPROM listed in #1 above.)
 (Pin 19 = A5)

-2. Two Quadrature Optical Encoders (required) - And you need mounting hardware for those encoders.
-This will allow using the program as Digital Setting Circles on your telescope.
+2. Two Quadrature Optical Encoders (required) - You will need mounting hardware for those encoders.
+This will allow using the program, at a minimum, as Digital Setting Circles on your telescope.
 (Pins A1,A2 for azimuth and A3,A4 for altitude)

 3. Level shifter (required) - Needed to translate the 5 volt signals from the encoders to